joelparkerhenderson/system-quality-attributes/doc/installability/index.md

 </span>

+**Define installable:** <span data-chatgpt-prompt="define installable (computers and software)">Installable refers to software or applications that can be installed on a computer or other electronic device.
+This typically involves downloading or copying software files onto the device, and then running an installation program or wizard to set up the software and configure it for use.
+Installable software can include programs for productivity, games, utilities, or many other types of computer applications.
+Some installable software may require specific operating systems or hardware specifications in order to function properly.</span>

 ## See Also

 * [Wikipedia: installability](https://wikipedia.org/wiki/installability)

 * [Dictionary]()

-* [OpenAI: installable](https:://openai.com): <span data-chatgpt-prompt="define installable (computers and software)">Installable refers to software or applications that can be installed on a computer or other electronic device.
-This typically involves downloading or copying software files onto the device, and then running an installation program or wizard to set up the software and configure it for use.
-Installable software can include programs for productivity, games, utilities, or many other types of computer applications.
-Some installable software may require specific operating systems or hardware specifications in order to function properly.</span>